marnelfr/udemy.react/README.md

 ### Deferring data fetching with defer()
 We may end up with some component which need data that take time to load.
-We can and should then defer those data fetching
+We can and should then defer those data fetching.\
+Important to notice that while using ``defer()``, we shouldn't therefore return a response after loading our data.

 ````javascript
 import { Suspense } from 'react'
 import EventsList from "../../components/Section20.2/EventsList";